Visit Website

 Creating Wordlists with Specific Patterns

 Crunch allows you to define specific patterns for the wordlist entries.
-For instance, to generate a wordlist where each entry starts with "manav," followed by a special character and a four-digit number, use the following command:
+For instance, to generate a wordlist where each entry starts with "termi," followed by a special character and a four-digit number, use the following command:

-$ crunch 10 10 -t manav^%%%%
+crunch 10 10 -t termi^%%%%

 Generating Wordlists with Permutations

-$ crunch 1 10 -p Hello Manav
+crunch 1 10 -p Hello Termi

 Using Crunch's various options, you can create highly customized wordlists that are tailored to the specific requirements of your password-cracking or penetration testing tasks.